ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 ![Registration Exception](./assets/LicenseNotInstalledException.png "Registration Exception")

-The other is that you will be directed to ThinkGeo's registration website.
-There, you can create an account to begin a 30-day free evaluation, and you can find instructions for downloading and installing the Production Center, as well as information on how to manage all licenses for ThinkGeo products from within the [Production Center](https://cloud.thinkgeo.com/clients.html).
+The other is that you will be directed to ThinkGeo's registration website, where you can create an account to begin a 30-day free evaluation.
+From there, you can download and install the Production Center and manage licenses for ThinkGeo products.
+For more information, please refer to the [ThinkGeo Production Center QuickStart Guide](https://cloud.thinkgeo.com/clients.html).

 <img src="./assets/Create_ThinkGeo_Account.png"  width="710" height="580">